protocol/launchpad/content/en/tutorials/ipld/ipld/index.md

 ```

 ### Switching Codecs
+IPLD pathing, by default, allows you to inspect data in DAG-JSON format, and not the raw byte array.
+We are going to use a couple commands to inspect the data of the `index.html` page (the `"Link"` at an index of 7) in it's original format.

+This command is made up of three parts
+* The Pathing command `ipfs dag get`, with the flag `--output-codec=raw `, to inspect the raw data
+* The CID of the block, using the block at an idex of 7 under the root block, `Qmb2TK3N6M2SQj3JaLJhGWPcpmtyvuHhZdSMADMGrLnpnQ/Links/7`
+* A pointer to the data inside the block (in this case, it's the bytes inside index.html), so you will need to append `/Hash/Data` to the end of the CID to access that data.

-We are now at a simple byte array, it looks complex because DAG-JSON has to present bytes in this way, but we can change the codec to view the `RAW` codec and view the bytes _as they are_.
+Using the flag `--output-codec=raw`  has changed the codec you use to view the data from DAG-JSON to the `RAW` codec and you are able to view the bytes _as they are_.

 ```bash
 ipfs dag get --output-codec=raw /ipld/Qmb2TK3N6M2SQj3JaLJhGWPcpmtyvuHhZdSMADMGrLnpnQ/Links/7/Hash/Data